Jørgen Isnes: Strømsgodset

 On 14 December 2022, Isnes was hired to become head coach of Eliteserien club Strømsgodset, his first coaching role in the Eliteserien.
 His first Eliteserien game in charge was a 1–0 victory over Aalesund.

 In late May 2025 after a bad start to the season with only two out of eight wins, Isnes was fired.

+Return to KFUM Oslo

+In May 2026, over three years after leaving KFUM Oslo, the club announced that they had hired Isnes again, on a contract lasting until the end of 2029.

 Personal life

 Isnes has been a supporter of Liverpool F.C. since he was a child and has named Jürgen Klopp as an inspiration to him.